yang666214/phase-field-hydrogen-fatigue/README.md

 This repository provides the input files, example cases, and post-processing scripts associated with our published studies on hydrogen-assisted fatigue phase-field modelling.

+## ✨ Latest updates

+- **May 2026:** The residual-stress-informed hydrogen-assisted fatigue phase-field study has been completed.
+The associated code and examples will be organized and released in this repository soon.
+- Codes associated with the published IJF, EJMS, and JMRT papers are being organized by paper folder.
+Further examples and post-processing scripts will be added gradually.

+For questions, discussions, or potential collaborations, please feel free to contact: syyang214000@gmail.com

 ## Overview

 Hydrogen embrittlement can significantly accelerate fatigue crack initiation and fatigue crack growth in metallic materials under cyclic loading.
 This project implements a coupled phase-field-diffusion framework for simulating hydrogen-assisted fatigue damage, crack initiation, and crack propagation.